igrek51/nuclear/README.md

 2019-07-13 00:00:00
 ```

-- `cliglue.types.time.today_format` parses / validates given string as a time in custom formats specified by user.
+- `nuclear.types.time.today_format` parses / validates given string as a time in custom formats specified by user.
 It gets time from input and combines it with the today date.
 You may specify multiple formats and the CLI argument will be parsed sequentially for each format.
 The first successfully parsed datetime is returned.